 Network Configuration shows either the response from the DHCP (Dynamic Host Configuration Protocol) server or static network configuration.
 A valid IP address is often the first thing to check for any network-related issues.

-If using the default fallback NTP or the DHCP specifies an external NTP service, port 123 (UDP) must be opened.
-If DHCP specifies internal NTP, it is your responsibility to make it accurate.
+If using the default fallback NTP or the DHCP-specified external NTP service, port 123 (UDP) must be open.
+If DHCP specifies internal NTP service, it is your responsibility to make it accurate.
 The CacheDrive operation relies on an accurate NTP service.

 Below is an example of when the device is using the Stratum 2 server.
 The polling interval ranges between 32 secs and 2048 seconds, depending on drive/jitter values.